w-yeehong/tp/docs/UserGuide.md

 Example(s):
 * `editroom 1 r/2 p/alex`.
 The room with room number #1 will be changed to #2.
-Afterwards, the previous patient in room #2 will be replaced with the patient named Alex.
+Afterwards, the previous patient in room #2 will be replaced with the patient named _Alex_.
 * `editroom 1 p/-`.
 The patient in the room with room number #1 will be removed.
 * `editroom 1 r/3 p/-`.
 The room with room number #1 will be changed to #3.
 Afterwards, the previous patient in room #3 will be removed.